bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 1. Open up the base station geometry management dialog by pressing 'Manage Geometry'

 2. In the dialog, press 'Estimate Geometry' (not 'Manage geometry simple').
-Please follow the wizard tutorial video for estimating the geometry.
+Please follow the wizard's instructions for estimating the geometry.

 3. If the geometry makes sense, press 'Write to Crazyflie', or else move your Crazyflie and press 'Estimate Geometry' again.

+{% img base station status; medium; /images/tutorials/getting_started_with_lighthouse/5_geometry_dialog.png %}

+Here is also a video going through the geometry estimation procedure in case you got lost or didn't get a good result:

 {% youtube BMao2pbPaaY; medium; 16by9 %}

-{% img base station status; medium; /images/tutorials/getting_started_with_lighthouse/5_geometry_dialog.png %}
 {% endsi_step %}

 {% si_step Check the positioning %}